LearnWeb3DAO/ICO/README.md

 ## Prerequisites

-- You must have completed the [NFT-Collection tutorial](https://github.com/LearnWeb3DAO/NFT-Collection)
+- You must have completed the [NFT-Collection tutorial](https://github.com/LearnWeb3DAO/NFT-Collection).

 ## Theory

 - What is an ERC20?
   - ERC-20 is a technical standard; it is used for all smart contracts on the Ethereum blockchain for token implementation and provides a list of rules that all Ethereum-based tokens must follow.
-  - Please look at all the ERC20 [functions](https://docs.openzeppelin.com/contracts/2.x/api/token/erc20) before moving ahead
+  - Please look at all the ERC20 [functions](https://docs.openzeppelin.com/contracts/2.x/api/token/erc20) before moving ahead.

 ## Build

 ### Smart Contract

-To build the smart contract we would be using [Hardhat](https://hardhat.org/).Hardhat is an Ethereum development environment and framework designed for full stack development in Solidity.
-In simple words you can write your smart contract, deploy them, run tests, and debug your code.
+To build the smart contract we will be using [Hardhat](https://hardhat.org/).
+Hardhat is an Ethereum development environment and framework designed for full stack development in Solidity.
+In simple words you can write your smart contracts, deploy them, run tests, and debug your code.

-- To setup a Hardhat project, Open up a terminal and execute these commands
+- To setup a Hardhat project, open up a terminal and execute these commands:

   ```bash
   mkdir ICO